refena/refena/riverpie/README.md

 There are many types of providers.
 Each one has its own purpose.

-The most important ones are `Provider` and `NotifierProvider` because they are the most flexible.
+The most important ones are `Provider`, `NotifierProvider`, and `ReduxProvider` because they are the most flexible.

 | Provider                 | Usage                                | Notifier API   | Can `watch` |
 |--------------------------|--------------------------------------|----------------|-------------|